tiwo/puzzler/README.txt

   documentation is in reStructuredText_ format, and can be converted to HTML and other formats using Docutils_.

-* docs/FAQ.txt: Frequently Asked Questions (with answers!).
+  - FAQ.txt: Frequently Asked Questions (with answers!).
+  - history.txt: Detailed log of changes.

-* docs/todo.txt: To do list.
+  - todo.txt: To do list.

 .. _reStructuredText: http://docutils.sourceforge.net/rst.html
 .. _Docutils: http://docutils.sourceforge.net